|

 eco-conscientious protectors of the Great Spirit's rivers and other bodies of

 water.
-And as these environmental activists search for a way to change attitudes
+And as environmental activists on the Wahkon our search for a

-toward rivers and water - and of course the earth - American Indigenous language
+way to change attitudes toward rivers and water - and of course the earth -

-sacred Dakota name Wakan.
+sacred Lakota/Dakota name Wahkon.

-Near Summertown, Tennessee there is a large and very successful youth of the
+Wahkon is often spelled wakan.
+Near Summertown, Tennessee there is a large and very

-1960s hippie countercultural commune with a world-view around the word wakan.
+successful youth of the 1960s hippie countercultural community with a world-view

-Gaskin was a Green Party candidate for President in the year 2000.
-And in the
+and leader is Stephen Gaskin.
+Gaskin was a Green Party candidate for President in

-1960's, another leader of the hippie countercultural revolution, who occasionally
+the year 2000.
+And in the 1960s, another leader of the hippie countercultural revolution,

-environmental advisers.
+of Arizona's top environmental advisers.

 At the 1983 Tekakwitha Conference, a conference that represented over one hundred

-mission.
-And during that interview, Matthew Fox told me that he would like for me
+Matthew Fox told me that he would like for me to keep in touch with him, so as to keep

-a letter to Matthew Fox, wherein I informed him about my movement to change the
+wherein I informed him about my movement to change the

 profane name of the "Rum River", he sent me a letter of support for my effort